The IRS has recently released new guidance regarding the reporting of the prior year Adjusted Gross Income (AGI) on the current year return.

 What do I enter if my AGI on my prior year return is a negative amount?

 If you had a negative Adjusted Gross Income (AGI) amount on your prior year tax return, you should enter the AGI amount as a negative number in the e-file section of the account.

-What do I enter if my AGI is zero on my prior year return?
+What do I enter if my AGI is $0 on my prior year return?

 If you had zero Adjusted Gross Income (AGI) amount on your prior year return, you need to enter your AGI as $0.

-What do I do if I don't know my prior year AGI?
+What if I don't know my prior year AGI?

-What do I do if I don't have access to my prior year return?
+What if I don't have access to my prior year return?

 If you do not have access to your prior year return, you can order a transcript of the return on the IRS website.
 This process takes between 15 and 30 minutes to complete.
 For a list of the items needed to obtain a transcript, please refer to our Knowledgebase Article.

-*Note: When filing returns for a prior year, the AGI is not needed as the return cannot be electronically filed.
+- When filing a prior year return, the AGI is not needed as the return cannot be electronically filed using our website.